Halloween Door Decorations: Great Wreaths and Entry Accents

 Simple steps and easy-to-find materials transform planters, lanterns, and pumpkins into a scary-fun Halloween doorstep arrangement.
 Adhere cat eyes (search online for copyright-free images) with crafts glue to urn planters or other pots.
 Tuck twigs, leaves, or flowers into sand or plastic foam-filled planters.
 Cut pieces of orange cardstock to fit lantern panels and tape jack-o'-lantern face pieces (cut from black cardstock) to the orange pieces.
 Place them behind the glass panels to protect from wind and rain.
 Add a few pumpkins and voila: Doorstep masterpiece accomplished!

-With a little witchcraft you can set the stage for a spooky evening at your front door.
+With a little witchcraft, you can set the stage for a spooky evening at your front door.
 Light a warm path to your door with luminarias and a lighted grapevine garland framing the doorway.
 Dangle a few faux bats and spiders near porch lights.
-Add black witch, cat, bat, and ghost silhouettes made of heavy paper to windows to increase the spooky ambiance.
+Add black witch, cat, bat, and ghost silhouettes made of heavy paper to windows to increase the spooky ambience.

 Pumpkin Paper Lanterns